drdrmc/drdrmc.github.io/_posts/2020-11-13-Wireguard_Wrestling.md

 adds the needed routing to the iPhone to forward the packets for the Home LAN over the WireGuard tunnel.

 So here are the simplified (from Marc's setup) configurations you need.
-His "postup.sh" and "postdown.sh" are not needed as we are not doign NAT, and the "server" configuration is simple, here "home.conf":
+His "postup.sh" and "postdown.sh" are not needed as we are not doing NAT, and the "server" configuration is simple, here "home.conf":

     [Interface]
     Address = 192.168.16.1/24